alexkypraiou/LaserGRBL-MacOS-Controller/README.md

 # NOTE

 You need to already have your Arduino Uno board or any board you using updated with the GRBL firmware.More info https://howtomechatronics.com/tutorials/how-to-setup-grbl-control-cnc-machine-with-arduino/ (The instructions are not mine).
+The project is open source,you can try your own stuff and make every changes you want.